-Prefers open areas, open woodlands in rich, moist soils alonf streams, ditches, and ponds.
+Prefers open areas, open woodlands in rich, moist soils along streams, ditches, and ponds.

 Cyanogenic glycoside sambunigrin which is hydrolysed in the rumen by microorganisms to free hydrogen cyanide (HCN).
 All parts of the plant are poisonous especially if wilted or in regrowth.
 The Cyanide blocks the action of cytochrome oxidase that prevents hemoglobin from releasing oxygen to the tissues.
 Death results rapidly from anoxia.

 Woody shrubs growing up to 20 ft in height forming colonies from underground runners.
 The woody stems are filled with white pith.
-Leaves are opposite, pinnately compound, with lanceolate serrared leaflets.
-Conspicuous terminal, flat topped clusters of white 5 petaled flowers 4-6mm in diameters.
+Leaves are opposite, pinnately compound, with lanceolate serrated leaflets.
+Conspicuous terminal, flat topped clusters of white 5 petaled flowers 4-6mm in diameter.
 Drooping clusters of dark purple (S.canadensis) or red (S. racemosa) juicy berries, each with several seeds.

 Without stressing the animal, sodium thiosulfate and sodium nitrite should be given intravenously.
 A mixture of 1ml 20% sodium nitrite and 3ml of 20% sodium thiosulfate should be prepared and given at the rate of 4 ml of the mixture per 100lbs body weight.
 Sodium thiosulfate should be given orally via stomach using 30gm dissolved in a gallon of water.